bronsonavila/php-practitioner-notes/README.md

     echo "Hello, {$name}."
     ```

-- SIDE NOTE: Use PHP CLI to run index.php file in a local server:
+- SIDE NOTE: Use PHP CLI to run `index.php` in a local server:

   `php -S localhost:8080`